nicolasVr/documentation_v2/docs/Utilisateur/Cashless/12 PointVente.md

 ---
 sidebar_position: 12
 slug: admin_add_pos
-title: Points de vente
+title: Points of sale
-description: Ajouter une ou plusieurs points de vente.
+description: Add one or more points of sale.
-keywords: [cashless, android]
+keywords: [cashless, android, pos, point of sale]
-wiktags: [cashless, android]
+wiktags: [cashless, android, pos, point of sale]
 authors: Axel
 ---

-Les points de vente représentent le ou les espaces physiques de votre lieu où un boitier TiBillet est installé.
-Une fois dans l'interface, vous pouvez choisir celui qui vous concerne (Bar, Restaurant, Cashless...).
-Vous y trouverez les catégories et articles assignés à ce point de vente.

-Grâce aux cartes primaires qui sont réclamées à chaque ouverture de l'application, vous pouvez restreindre l'accès à certains points de vente aux utilisateurs concernés.

-## Créer un nouveau point de vente

-- Cliquez sur la catégorie "Points de vente" dans la colonne de gauche.
-- Cliquez sur le bouton "Ajouter Point de vente" en haut à droite.
-- Renseignez le nom du point de vente ainsi que les articles qui seront disponibles
+Points of sale represent the physical space(s) in your location where a TiBillet box is installed.
+Once in the interface, you can choose the one that concerns you (Bar, Restaurant, Cashless...).
+There you will find the categories and articles assigned to this point of sale.

+Thanks to the primary cards which are requested each time the application is opened, you can restrict access to certain points of sale to the users concerned.

+## Create a new point of sale

+- Click on the “Points of sale” category in the left column.
+- Click on the “Add Point of Sale” button at the top right.
+- Enter the name of the point of sale as well as the items that will be available
-- Enregistrez
+- Save

 :::note

-Un point de vente est visible dans l'interface s'il contient des articles.
-Il est préférable de créer les articles en premier et de les assigner par la suite à un point de vente.
+A point of sale is visible in the interface if it contains articles.
+It is best to create the items first and then assign them to a point of sale.
 :::

 <video width="100%" controls src="/img/addpointsvente.mp4"></video>